-A Book for All Those Who Seek a Better Understanding of the Old Testament
+A Book for Christian Adults Who Seek Better Understanding of the Old Testament

 I am confident that you will love this book!
 And through it, I believe you will come to love the Old Testament because you will understand it better than ever before.
 The stories are simple without being simplistic.
 You will find them to be both very readable and true to the scriptures.
 You will also be pleased that there is no fictionalizing and no embellishing.

 Following are three reviews of I WILL MAKE OF THEE A GREAT NATION: